NINA FREEDMAN, FOUNDER AND PRINCIPAL

 Since 2008 Nina has cultivated roots in the Hudson Valley of New York where she engages with community circles of empowerment, writing and spiritual practice.
 She has an keen interest in original methods of bridging urban and country environments.
 She was granted a Woman's Leadership Residency at the Omega Institute Women's Leadership Center.

-At the Architectural Association in London, Nina earned a Diploma of Architecture and was the British and American Universities Scholar as well as the recipient of the Eileen Gray Scholarship.
+A native New Yorker, she was educated at the Architectural Association in London, where she earned a Diploma of Architecture and was the British and American Universities Scholar as well as the recipient of the Eileen Gray Scholarship.
 Nina earned a Bachelor’s Degree in Landscape Architecture from the City College of New York where she received the American Society of Landscape Architects Certificate of Honor, the highest award given to graduating students in Landscape Architecture.